 It’s free, has a lot of reviews, and over 5 million installs.
 It’s easy to set up and looks nice.

 K9 is a free, open source app that concentrates on privacy.
 It’s been around a long time and is well known but it’s not as “pretty” or easy to set up as Blue Mail is.

 Spark Mail: It’s fairly new and a nice looking app.

 Aqua Mail has a lot of reviews, but I have not tested it.
 It has ads in the free version so I’m not sure if they use your data or not.

 FairEmail is another free, privacy focused email app but it is not very user friendly.
 If you are a technically advanced, privacy conscious user, you might appreciate it.

-If you have any problems or questions, please feel free to open up a support ticket in your My Account area or fill out our contact form.
+If you have any problems or questions, you can click here to go to our contact page..
 We are happy to help!